ompl/ompl/doc/markdown/CForest.md

 ## CForest in OMPL {#cf_ompl}

-CForest has been included into OMPL as a new [optimizing planner](optimalPlanning.html):
+CForest has been included into OMPL as a new [optimizing planner](optimalPlanning.html) called ompl::geometric::CForest.

-- `ompl::geometric::CForest`

 \Note CForest is designed to optimize path lengths.
-In OMPL, it is implemented focused on \c PathLengthOptimizationObjective.
-However, other shortest-paths problems could be faced: shortest in terms of time, consumed energy (not tested).
-Therefore, CForest in OMPL requirements are not for the state space but for the optimization objective.
+In OMPL, it is possible to optimize with respect to an arbitrary optimization objective.
+Therefore, the requirements for CForest in OMPL are not for the _state space_ but for the _optimization objective_.
 It requires an optimization objective with an admissible heuristic.
 Since this is complex to check, a warning is shown if the state space is not a metric space (although this does not mean that the optimization objective is not valid to be used with CForest).

-Currently RRT* (ompl::geometric::RRTstar) is the only underlying planner available, since it is the only single-query, incremental, optimal planning algorithm implemented in OMPL.
+Currently RRT* (ompl::geometric::RRTstar) is the only underlying planner available, since it is the only single-query, incremental, asympotically optimal planning algorithm implemented in OMPL.

-The CForest planner is the responsible of coordinating the different trees and sharing the solutions found.
+The CForest planner is responsible for coordinating different trees and sharing the solutions found.
 Path sharing is done through a specific CForest state sampler (ompl::base::CForestStateSampler).
-This sampler allows to add states to sample: if a state has been added to the sampler, it will _sample_ it in the following call to \c sampleUniform() (or any of the other sampling calls).
+This sampler wraps around the default sampler associated with the state space CForest is planning in.
+The sampler wrapper will usually just pass through any calls to sampling methods, but when a thread finds a new best solution, subsequent calls to the sampling methods will return subsequent states along the best found path.
+This is done for each thread except the one that found the best solution.

 From the user perspective, CForest can be used as any other planning algorithm: